 Feeling hurt because a critic cut your masterpiece to shreds?
 You're not alone.
-Criticism and bruised egos are inherent in publishing and communications.
+Criticism and bruised egos are inherent in publishing, communications, and life.

 Here are some tips on how to cope with critics.

 - It’s natural to feel hurt about criticism, but don’t drown yourself in pity.
 Get over it.

 - All critics are not alike.
 Some are just plain cranky while others consider themselves experts.
 If you’re lucky, you’ll run into people who offer you constructive comments – objective opinions that can help you improve your work.

 - Understand that some critics will attack anyone or anything just to draw attention to themselves – to make themselves feel superior.
 Don’t take the remarks personally.
 Shake them off.